2021 Chilean general election

+Analysis

+The 2021 Chilean election cycle was notable for its polarization, representing a departure from the country's political normality.
+Against the backdrop of the 2019 protests, the writing of a new constitution, and the COVID-19 pandemic, the dominant center-left and center-right coalitions that had ruled the country since the end of the military dictatorship experienced a significant drop in support in the elections for mayors, governors, and members of the Constitutional Convention held on May 15 and 16.

-Seven candidates ran for the presidency.
-The candidates for the traditional centrist coalitions finished in fourth and fifth place, while two candidates from newly formed parties and coalitions, José Antonio Kast and Gabriel Boric, qualified for the second round after no candidate received more than 50% of the vote.
-Before the 2021 Presidential election, Chile's political system had repeatedly bounced between centre-right and centre-left control, with little structural movement occurring between presidents.
-Voters in this election desired change and thus chose to reject the traditional political parties and move candidates of new parties forward.
-José Antonio Kast, of the far-right Republican Party, ran a campaign on populist and Christian conservative values with a strong "law and order" message, drawing comparisons with former US president Donald Trump and Brazilian president Jair Bolsonaro.
-In stark contrast, Gabriel Boric, a member of the Social Convergence party and the candidate of the left-wing Apruebo Dignidad coalition, campaigned on a progressive message reflecting the ideas behind the 2019 protests.
-He pushed for broadening the social safety net, higher taxes on the wealthy, combating climate change, social justice, and change to the current privatized pension system.
+In the subsequent presidential election, candidates from the traditional centrist coalitions finished in fourth and fifth place, while two candidates from newly formed parties and coalitions, Kast and Boric, qualified for the second round.
+This represented a departure from the country's political history, which had repeatedly seen power bounce between center-right and center-left parties with little structural movement between presidents.

+The desire for change among voters led them to reject the traditional political parties and support candidates from new parties.
+Kast of the far-right Republican Party ran a campaign on populist and Christian conservative values, emphasizing "law and order" and drawing comparisons with US president Donald Trump and former Brazilian president Jair Bolsonaro.
+In contrast, Boric, a member of the left-wing Apruebo Dignidad coalition, campaigned on a progressive message reflecting the ideas behind the 2019 protests.
+He advocated for broadening the social safety net, higher taxes on the wealthy, combating climate change, social justice, and change to the current privatized pension system.
 Boric also supported the ongoing writing of a new Chilean constitution, while Kast repeatedly said he would interfere to stop its ratification if elected.

-Despite narrowly trailing behind Kast in the first round, Gabriel Boric emerged as the winner of the second round with 55.87% of the vote.
-This margin was larger than what was predicted by pre-election polls.
-Kast conceded defeat shortly after the polls closed.
-At the age of 35, Gabriel Boric became the youngest president ever elected in Chile and also set a record for receiving the highest number of votes in Chilean history.
-The turnout in the second round increased to 55.7%, which was the highest since voting became voluntary in Chile in 2013.
-On 11 March 2022 all the newly elected authorities, including president-elect Boric, took office.

 Electoral system

 The President is elected using the two-round system; if no candidate receives a majority of the vote in the first round, a second round will be held.

-In the National Congress, the 155 members of the Chamber of Deputies are elected from 28 multi-member constituencies with between three and eight seats by open list proportional representation.
-Seats are allocated by the d'Hondt method.
 The 50 members of the Senate are elected for eight-year terms, with around half of the Senators renewed at each general election.
 Senators are elected from 16 multi-member constituencies of between two and five seats based on the regions.
-The 2021 elections will see 27 members elected, representing the regions of Antofagasta, Biobío, Coquimbo, O'Higgins, Los Lagos, Los Ríos, Magallanes and Santiago Metropolitan Region.
+Seats are filled by party list proportional representation.
+Each voter votes for one party list or list of a coalition.
+Seats are allocated by the d'Hondt method.The 2021 elections saw 27 members elected, representing the regions of Antofagasta, Biobío, Coquimbo, O'Higgins, Los Lagos, Los Ríos, Magallanes and Santiago Metropolitan Region.
+(Vacancies of seats arising between general elections are filled by a person selected by the same party.)

+In the National Congress, the 155 members of the Chamber of Deputies are elected from 28 multi-member constituencies with between three and eight seats by party list proportional representation.
+Each voter votes for one party list or list of a coalition.
+Seats are allocated by the d'Hondt method.
+(Vacancies of seats arising between general elections are filled by a person selected by the same party.)